0x4007/module-rewards/docs/project-context.md

 1. Pay attention to the word counting implementation, which carefully handles markdown elements while preserving semantic content.
 2. The scoring algorithms are designed to balance between encouraging thorough responses and maintaining conciseness.
-3. The visualization is built to be self-contained (no external dependencies except marked.js) for easy deployment and sharing.
-4. The project structure separates concerns between data, visualization, and documentation.